All About Adaptogens and Their Benefits

 For adaptogens to really work, it’s important to take a holistic approach to your health.
 If you’re using adaptogens to help with adrenal fatigue, some key factors that can help increase then effectiveness are:

 - Going to bed early and getting enough sleep.
-Staying up too late can throw cortisol and other hornmones out of balance.
+Staying up too late can throw cortisol and other hormones out of balance.
+Read my Tips for Better Sleep.

 - Reducing or eliminate your caffeine intake.
 Caffeine taxes the adrenals and overuse can cause adrenal fatigue and a host of other issues.
 Try to drink lower caffeine beverages like green tea, Dandy Blend, Four Sigmatic Elixirs or herbal tea.